joven16/PHP_Test_iscale/README.md

   - create an empty database named "phptest" on your MySQL server
   - import the dbdump.sql in the "phptest" database
   - put your MySQL server credentials in config/database.php
-  - you can test the demo script in your browser and go to "localhost/PHP_Test_iscale/public/index.php"
+  - you can test the demo script in your shell: "php index.php"

 ## 2. Expectations